OpeyemiJagunmolu/DTML-retail-Analysis/README.md

 In Excel, New columns were created to calculate for Revenue and Profit.
 A Pivot table and Pivot charts were used to create reports and dashboard.
 A textbox was used to show some insights.

-In Power Bi, analysis was carried out to gain further insights on the dataset.
+In Power Bi, analysis was carried out to gain insights on the dataset.
 The dataset which was a spreadsheet file, was imported, cleaned, loaded and transformed.
 DAX function was used to calculate for revenue and also profit.

 #### Modelling